shibayan/keyvault-acmebot/README.md

 ### Renew an existing certificate

-All existing Let's Encrypt certificates are automatically renewed 30 days before their expiration.
+All existing ACME certificates are automatically renewed 30 days before their expiration.

 ### How to use the issued certificate in Azure services